benjamin-white/shaders-osl/README.md

 # **_Shaders &mdash; OSL_**

-Open Shading Language scripts for use in compatible browsers.
+OSL shader scripts for use in compatible renders such as Octane, Cycles, etc.

 ### Diffraction Gating